 What is the CAN?

-The Maternal and Infant Health Community Action Network (CAN) is a broad coalition of Community partners focused on reducing infant mortality in Philadelphia and increasing their health and the health of their families.
-The infant mortality rate in Philadelphia is 1.5 times higher than the national average with communities of color experiencing even larger disparities.
+The Maternal and Infant Health Community Action Network (CAN) is a broad coalition of community partners focused on reducing infant mortality in Philadelphia and increasing their health and the health of their families.
+Of the top ten most populated U.S. cities, Philadelphia has the highest rate of infant mortality in the first year of life, with communities of color experiencing even larger disparities.
 The CAN was created to collaboratively develop solutions to tackle this issue.
 The members of the CAN recognized that the Philadelphia infant mortality rate can only be addressed by fostering a learning community within the CAN and coordinating cross-sector actions.

 The Maternity and Infant Health CAN is made possible by funding from the Healthy Start grant.
 In 2015, three organizations in the City of Philadelphia were awarded grants.